shortytapki/ShortyTapki/README.md

 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning JS/HTML/CSS
 - 💞️ I’m looking to collaborate on ... can't really tell for now ...
-- 📫 How to reach me via tg: @shortytapki
+- 📫 How to reach me : tg - @shortytapki

 <!---
 ShortyTapki/ShortyTapki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.